kworathur/kworathur/README.md

 # Keshav Worathur

 Hi, I'm Keshav.
 I'm a fourth-year undergraduate student at the [University of Toronto](https://web.cs.toronto.edu/), pursuing an H.B.Sc in Computer Science.
-My research interests are in Computer Vision (3D Perception and Analysis) and studying how AI can benefit fields such as chemistry and biology.
+My research interests are in Computer Vision (3D Perception and Analysis) and studying how AI can benefit the life sciences.

 ## Get in touch